griptape-ai/griptape-trade-school/docs/courses.md

 <div class="grid cards" markdown>

--   ## Create a multi-persona Chatbot
+-   ## Create a Chatbot using Griptape Personas
     ---
     Take a deep dive into creating a **conversational chatbot** with an Agent using Griptape's Rulesets.
 Not only will our chatbot be able to engage in conversation, but it will also have the unique ability to embody different personalities.